Improwised/jovVix/CONTRIBUTING.md

-# Contributions to quiz app
+# Contributions to Jovvix
-- The Quiz app project welcomes all contributions from anyone willing to work in good faith with other contributors and the community.
+- The Jovvix project welcomes all contributions from anyone willing to work in good faith with other contributors and the community.
 No contribution is too small and all contributions are valued.

-- The quiz app project has an open governance model.
+- The Jovvix project has an open governance model.
 Individuals making significant and valuable contributions are made Collaborators and given commit-access to the project.

 <br><br>